howl-editor/howl/site/source/getit.md

 # Installing Howl

-Howl is developed on Linux, but it builds on other \*NIX platforms as well such as FreeBSD (with other \*BSDs presumably requiring only little work).
-It should be possible to port to OSX or Windows, should any brave soul be willing to put in the work.
+Howl is developed on Linux, but it builds on other \*NIX platforms as well such as FreeBSD (with other \*BSDs presumably requiring only little work), along with Windows.
+It should be possible to port to OSX, should any brave soul be willing to put in the work.

 You can install Howl by building it from source, either from a release or by cloning the repository from Github.
 If you're on ArchLinux you can install the